kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 3. **ClusterStagedWorkloadTracker** (cluster-scoped)
    - Defines which workloads to monitor for a ClusterStagedUpdateRun
    - The name must match the ClusterStagedUpdateRun name
-   - Specifies namespace, workload name, and expected health status
+   - Specifies workload's name, namespace and expected health status
    - Used by approval-request-controller to determine if stage is ready for approval

 4. **StagedWorkloadTracker** (namespaced)